PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/prisma_cloud_compute_gitlab_self_hosted_kaniko_rootless_container_building.md

-# GitLab On-Prem and Kaniko
+# Prisma Cloud, GitLab On-Prem, and Kaniko

 Written by Kyle Butler from PANW and Chase Christensen from Insight